GMOD/jbrowse-components/website/docs/faq.md

 click the "Gear" icon in the "Share" button pop-up, and it will give you the option to use "Long URL" instead of "Short URL" which let's you create share links without the central server

+Also, if you are implementing JBrowse Web on your own server and would like to create your own URL shortener, you can use the shareURL parameter in the config.json file to point at your own server instead of ours.